groveoffungus/Capstone/docs/project-planning.md

   - Main Page
     - Select a project to work on
   - About Page
-    - Explain what the application is and contact information
+    - Explain what the application is about
     - Have application user instructions
   - Admin Page
     - List current project for editing and deletion